viktorasm/neglostyti.com/content/posts/2018-06-10 local DNS on windows.md

 Ping request could not find host ngst-osx.
 Please check the name and try again
 ```

 How can this be? `nslookup` can definitely resolve the IP, so DNS works.
-After some googling around seems like the trick is to suffix it with a dot to make Windows jpst name resolution use DNS as the method.
+After some googling around seems like the trick is to suffix it with a dot to make Windows host name resolution use DNS as the method.

 ```text